sveltejs/svelte/site/content/blog/2018-12-27-virtual-dom-is-pure-overhead.md

 ## Why do frameworks use the virtual DOM then?

 It's important to understand that virtual DOM *isn't a feature*.
-It's a means to an end — the end being declarative, state-driven UI development.
+It's a means to an end, the end being declarative, state-driven UI development.
 Virtual DOM is valuable because it allows you to build apps without thinking about state transitions, with performance that is *generally good enough*.
 That means less buggy code, and more time spent on creative tasks instead of tedious ones.

-But it turns out that we can achieve a similar programming model without using virtual DOM.
-And that's why Svelte exists.
+But it turns out that we can achieve a similar programming model without using virtual DOM — and that's where Svelte comes in.